Made in the U S A

 - Max.
 Deck Height

-- Comes in all color palettes with wood or recycled metal posts
+- Comes in all color palettes in wood or recycled metal posts